If you or a loved one has been arrested in California, you will want to know about the state’s bail bond laws and regulations.

 If you or a loved one is arrested in California, the first step is to determine whether the offense is one that requires bail.

-This can be done by reviewing the bail schedule for the county in which the arrest occurred or by asking a bail bondsman to do so.
+This can be done by reviewing the bail schedule.
+Look at the schedule for the county in which the arrest occurred.
+You can also ask a bail bondsman to do so.

-In some cases, such as when the offense is relatively minor, the jail will release the person after booking with no bail required.
-However, if the offense is listed on the bail schedule, the jail will require that the amount be paid or a bond posted before release.
+However, the offense may be listed on the bail schedule.
+In that case, the jail will require that the amount be paid or a bond posted before release.

 Every county in California has its own local bail schedule.
 You can review Los Angeles bail schedules here.